-We’re on the frontline of HIV care in Ecuador, helping some of its most marginalised communities access the information and treatment they need to protect themselves.
+In Ecuador, we're helping some of the most marginalised communities access the information and treatment they need to protect themselves from HIV.

 In Ecuador, it is men who have sex with men (MSM) and transgender people who are disproportionally affected by the HIV epidemic.
 Like many other countries, this is caused by discrimination that prevents people accessing the information and health services that can protect them.